-When using a PSM to determine particle size distributions, the PSM records the varying total particle concentration, R_i , where Res is the resolution at s^ ; s^ is the peak saturator flow rate of a kernel function; and Δs is the full width at half maximum of the kernel function peak.
+The sizing ability of the PSM can be described using the size resolution.
+Similarly to defining the sizing resolution of a differential mobility analyser (DMA, Flagan, 1999) to classify particles according to their electrical mobility, we define the resolution of a PSM as where Res is the resolution at s^ , s^ is the peak saturator flow rate of a kernel function, and Δs is the full width at half maximum of the kernel function peak.
 A relationship between the saturator flow rate and the electrical mobility diameter is defined to straightforwardly relate the resolution and the particle diameter.
 The peak saturator flow rate, s^ is defined as the corresponding saturator flow rate of the particle diameter.
-This definition is similar to but different from the definition using the saturator flow rate at the half maximum detection efficiency in Lehtipalo et al. (2014) and in the commercialized PSM.
-The sizing resolution of a PSM can be estimated according to the relationship between s and d_p , as shown in Fig. 2.
-However, the resolution alone is not sufficient to indicate the possible reported size range when the PSM is measuring monodisperse particles because the kernel functions are asymmetric and the inversion method also affect
+This definition is similar but different from the definition using the saturator flow rate at the half maximum detection efficiency in Lehtipalo et al. (2014) and in the commercialized PSM.
+The sizing resolution of a PSM can be estimated according to the relationship between s and d{p} , as shown in Fig. 2.
+However, the resolution alone is not sufficient to indicate the possible reported size range when the PSM is measuring monodisperse particles because the kernel functions are asymmetric and the inversion method also affects the reconstructed peaks.
+One should especially keep in mind that the PSM does not measure particle diameter because the relationship between s and d_p is only a definition rather than an intrinsic correlation.
+A PSM only records the varying particle concentration against the varying saturator flow rate (as indicated in Eqs.
+1 and 2).
+One can only obtain the particle diameters via proper data inversion.